haiphucnguyen/askimo/docs/creating-new-chat-model.md

    askimo> What is the capital of Viet Nam?
    ```

 ## Conclusion

 By following these steps, you can integrate any chat model provider with Askimo.
 The modular architecture makes it easy to add new providers while maintaining a consistent interface for users.

-Remember to handle errors gracefully and provide clear feedback to users when something goes wrong with your provider's API.